liuliqiang/redisbeat/README.md

 # Introduction

-`RedisBeat` is a [Celery Beat Scheduler](http://celery.readthedocs.org/en/latest/userguide/periodic-tasks.html) that stores scheduled tasks and their status in a Redis Datastore.
+`redisbeat` is a [Celery Beat Scheduler](http://celery.readthedocs.org/en/latest/userguide/periodic-tasks.html) that stores periodic tasks and their status in a [Redis Datastore](redis.io).

-Tasks can be added, removed or modified without restarting celery
+Tasks can be added, removed or modified without restarting celery using `redisbeat`.

-And you can add scheduler task dynamic when you need to add scheduled task.
+And you can add scheduler task dynamically when you need to add scheduled task.

 # Features